 Electrolytes and Minerals – why they are so important

 “Electrolyte” is another name for your body’s ions, i.e. those molecules which are electrically-charged.
-They are used by your cells to create and carry voltages across cell membranes.
-They are part of the communications between your cells.
+They are used by your cells to create and carry voltages across cell membranes, i.e they are part of the communications between your cells.

 Electrolytes are primarily composed of the minerals sodium, potassium, magnesium, calcium, plus chloride, phosphates and sulfates.
 They are essential for the functioning of your cells and organs!
-Electrolytes can affect the water levels in your body, how acidic your blood should be, how your muscles function, and more.
+Electrolytes can affect the water levels in your body, how acidic vs alkaline your blood and urine should be, how your muscles function, and more.
 Your kidneys help keep your electrolytes in balance.

-It is all too common for thyroid patients to become low in the important mineral iron, which you can read about here.
+It is all too common for thyroid patients to become low in the important mineral iron.
+Low iron will tend to raise RT3 if you have T4 in your treatment.
 You’ll also want to be optimal in your levels of the trace minerals selenium, iodine, copper, zinc and more.
-Calcium is a bulk mineral like sodium, potassium and magnesium and is also important.
+Calcium is a bulk mineral like sodium, potassium and magnesium and is also important, though many easily get enough via their diet.

 SODIUM: Sodium is one of the positively-charged ions in the fluid outside of your cells.
 Along with potassium and calcium, you need this mineral for proper muscle contraction.
 Without enough sodium, your muscles can feel weak or over-contract.
 Your heartrate can also go up due to low sodium levels.
 One way to test if your sodium levels are too low is by consuming sea salt in your favorite liquid, then retest your heartrate about 30-60 minutes later.
 If it goes down, you may have been low in sodium.